eBay/tsv-utils/tsv-filter/README.md

 # tsv-filter

 `tsv-filter` outputs select lines by making numeric and string comparisons against individual fields.
 Multiple comparisons can be specified in a single call.
-A variety of numeric and string comparison operators are available as well as regular expressions.
+A variety of numeric and string comparison operators are available, including regular expressions.

 Consider a file having 4 fields: `id`, `color`, `year`, `count`.
 Using [tsv-pretty](../docs/ToolReference.md#tsv-pretty-reference) to view the first few lines:
 ```